Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Banach algebras of -differentiable functions

-\begin{corollary} Assume that $U\subset A$ is open and simply connected.
-Then the set of continuous functions which admit $A$-primitive form an algebra. \end{corollary} \begin{proof} Proposition \ref{P:A-continuous} shows that a continuous function admit $A$-primitive if and only if it is $A$-continuous.
-The set $C_A(\overline{U},A)$ of $A$-continuous functions is an algebra, since it is closure of the set of smooth $A$-differentiable functions. \end{proof}
+\begin{corollary} Assume that $U\subset A$ is an open and simply connected set.
+Then the set of continuous functions which admit an $A$-primitive forms an algebra. \end{corollary} \begin{proof} Proposition \ref{P:A-continuous} shows that a continuous function admits an $A$-primitive if and only if it is $A$-continuous.
+The set $C_A(\overline{U},A)$ of $A$-continuous functions is an algebra, since it is the closure of the set of smooth $A$-differentiable functions. \end{proof}

-It is interesting to compare these two situations: the first when $A$ is a $\mathbb{C}$-algebra and the second when $A$ is a $\mathbb{R}$-algebra.
+It is interesting to compare these two situations: the first when $A$ is a $\mathbb{C}$-algebra, and the second when $A$ is a $\mathbb{R}$-algebra.
 In the first case every $A$-differentiable function is $A$-analytic.
 It may be differentiated as many times as desired, as well primitives may be taken as many times as we want to.
-In the second case, only the taking of primitives is possible.
+In the second case, taking primitives is always possible.